 When it’s time to have your roof repaired or time to put on a new roof, your roofing contractor is going to discuss the different parts of your roof with you.
 They will talk about what needs to be repaired or whether or not you should have a new one installed.
 While they are filling you in on what needs to be done for your roof, you might be wondering what they are actually talking about.
 Let’s review the parts of a roof so you can understand what your roofing contractor is pointing out to you and appreciate the materials that are being installed on your home.

-What are the Parts of a Roof?
+6 Parts of a Roof

 - Plywood Sheathing – This part of your roof is basically what it says it is – plywood.
 This is where your roof starts after the rafters of your home.
 Most roofs are built with large sheets of ½” – 5/8” plywood bases for the portions of your roof to be adhered to.
 If you have a leak in your roof, sheathing will probably need to be replaced as well if it’s showing damage or is sagging.